-- For added safety and to protect your amplifier and auto sound system, disconnect the cable from your vehicle's negative (-) battery terminal before you begin. - Be sure your speakers can handle as much as 400 watts of power (200 watts per channel if you connect your auto sound system to one pair of speakers and bridge the amplifier's outputs, or
+- For added safety and to protect your amplifier and auto sound system, disconnect the cable from your vehicle's negative (-) battery terminal before you begin. - Be sure your speakers can handle as much as 110 watts of power (55 watts per channel).

-100 watts per channel if you connect your auto sound system to two pairs of speakers or one pair of speakers and a subwoofer).
 Each speaker must have an impedance of at least 4 ohms.
-Your local RadioShack store carries a full line of speakers.
+Your local RadioShack store has a large variety of speakers.